 What is the level of VOCs in your products?

 Today’s premium coatings are more environmentally-friendly.
 Unfortunately, many companies still use older products that have high volatile organic compound (VOC) levels.
 Make sure the contractor you choose uses products that have been rated as “zero” or “low VOC”.
 You should find this information on the TDS.
 A low-VOC product is typically less than 50 grams per liter.
-A zero-VOC product has fewer than 5 grams per liter.
+Additionally, a zero-VOC product has fewer than 5 grams per liter.

 Can you do a 1-day installation?